voxpupuli/puppet-misp/README.md

 * `contact` - Contact address of the MISP installation.
 By default "root@localhost"
 * `org_id` - Id of the organisation that owns the MISP instance.
 By default is set to 1, meaning the first Organisation in the system
 * `live` - If MISP should be live or not (be accessible to not admins).
 By default true
+* `session_timeout` - Session timeout in minutes, default is 1 hour
 * `site_admin_debug` - Full debug mode (not recommended).
 By default false
 * `salt` - By default "Rooraenietu8Eeyo<Qu2eeNfterd-dd+"
 * `cipherseed` - Empty by default